 I’m a 32 year old entrepreneur and digital nomad based out of Austin, TX.
 I saved $500k by age 25 and decided to challenge the status quo and live on $10k a year and retire early.

-- My Purpose
+- My Story

-- My Path
+- My World

 I knew I had to make some tough decisions and come to some important realizations to make retiring early and living on a low income work for me in the long-term.